rust-lang/book/second-edition/src/ch01-02-hello-world.md

 an underscore to separate them.
 For example, use *hello_world.rs* rather than *helloworld.rs*.

-Now open the *main.rs* file you just created, and enter the code in Listing 1-1.
+Now open the *main.rs* file you just created and enter the code in Listing 1-1.

 <span class="filename">Filename: main.rs</span>